kmikael/bernoulli/README.md

 ## Tutorial

-Using `bernoulli`, one can calculate the probabilities of bernoulli experiments.

-Let's start by looking at an example.

-**Question:** What is the chance of getting between 25 and 36 sixes when one rolls a die 180 times?
-What is the expected value and variance of this trial?

-Let's use `bernoulli` to solve this:

-First we load up `irb` from the terminal including `bernoulli` as a library.

-	$ irb -r bernoulli

-Or we could just `require 'bernoulli'` in any Ruby script.

-Then we create a new instance of class Bernoulli and calculate our desired probability and properties like so
+The classes in `bernoulli` reprsent random variables:

+    Bernoulli::Distribution::<DistributionName>

+If, for example you wanted to have a geometrically distributed random variable with parameter 0.43, you would do:

+    y = Bernoulli::Distribution::Geometric.new(0.43)

+Also if you `require 'bernoulli/shorthand'` too, you will get top level shortcut functions to create new instances of all distributions:

+- `binomdist`
+- `geomdist`
+- `hgeomdist`
+- `poissondist`

+So `y = geomdist(0.43)` would be equivalent to the code shown above.

+After this you call methods on `y`.
+The methods avalible to all distributions are:

+- `probability`
+- `probability_range`
+- `expected_value`
+- `variance`
+- `standard_deviation`
+- `skewness`
+- `excess`

+Again, shortcuts include (but this time included automatically):

+- `ev` for `expected_value`
+- `v` for `variance`
+- `sd` for `standard_deviation`
+- `[]`, which takes a number or a range and then executes `probability` or `probability_range`

+### Example

+    require 'bernoulli'
+    require 'bernoulli/shorthand'

-	x = Bernoulli::Distribution.new(180, 1.0/6)
+    x = binomdist(180, 1.0/6)
-	# => #<Bernoulli::Distribution @n=180, @p=0.16666666666666666>
+    # => #<Distribution::Binomial @n=180, @p=0.16666666666666666>

-	# The probability of getting between 25 and 36 sixes is
+    x.ev # => 30.0
+    x.v # => 25.0
     x[25..36] # => 0.7665588897840108

-	x.expected_value # => 30.0
-	x.variance # => 25.0

-We could also calculate the standard deviation, excess or skewness:

-	x.standard_deviation # => 5.0
-	x.excess # => 0.006666666666666665
-	x.skewness # => 0.13333333333333336

-`bernoulli` can also do empirical tests.
-Let's look at a smaller example We can simulate the tossing of 4 fair coins

-	y = Bernoulli::Distribution.new(4, 0.5)
-	# => #<Bernoulli::Distribution @n=4, @p=0.5>
+Last, but not least, there are two methods exclusive to the binomial distribution:

-The method `sample` gives as a random array of length `n`, where each entry is `1` with a probability of `p`.
-The methods `sample_value` gives us the number of wins in a random expriment, we could than compare it to `expected_value`.
+The method `sample` returns a random array of length `n`, where each entry is 1 with a probability of `p`.
+This is esentially modelling a binomial experiment.

-	y.sample # => [1, 0, 1, 0]
-	y.sample # => [0, 0, 1, 0]
-	y.sample # => [1, 1, 1, 1]

-	y.sample_value # => 2
-	y.sample_value # => 1
-	y.sample_value # => 0
-	y.sample_value # => 2

-	y.expected_value # => 2.0

-Last, but not least, we can create a full table of all possible values and their probabilitys like so

-	puts y.table

-will produce

-	0,0.0625
-	1,0.25
-	2,0.375
-	3,0.25
-	4,0.0625
+The method `sample_value` returns the number of successes in a random binomial expriment that was executed using `sample`. `sv` is a shortcut for `sample_value`.

 ## Contributing

-`bernoulli` is a really small project.
+`bernoulli` is a small project.
 After writing the same code for some project and then losing it two or three times I decided to do it one time and well, so I can just call in the code from here next time.

 Feel free to cantact me about anything I could/should add or to contribute in any way to this simple library.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request